kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 ## Summary

-A new scenario-based simulation feature is introduced to kube-scheduler-simulator by new `Scenario` CRD.
+A new scenario-based simulation feature is introduced to kube-scheduler-simulator by the new `Scenario` CRD.

 ## Motivation

-Nowadays, the scheduler is extendable in the multiple ways:
+Nowadays, the scheduler is extendable in multiple ways:
 - configure with [KubeSchedulerConfiguration](https://kubernetes.io/docs/reference/scheduling/config/)
 - add Plugins of [Scheduling Framework](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/)
 - add [Extenders](https://github.com/kubernetes/enhancements/tree/5320deb4834c05ad9fb491dcd361f952727ece3e/keps/sig-scheduling/1819-scheduler-extender)
 - etc...

-But, unfortunately, not all expansions yield good results.
+But unfortunately, not all expansions yield good results.
-Those who customize the scheduler need to make sure their scheduler is working as expected, and doesn't have an unacceptably negative impact on the scheduling result or scheduling performance.
-And, usually, evaluating the scheduler is not so easy because there are many factors for the evaluation of the scheduler's ability.
+Those who customize the scheduler need to ensure it is working as expected and doesn't have an unacceptably negative impact on the scheduling result or performance.
+And usually, evaluating the scheduler is not easy because there are many factors for evaluating the scheduler's ability.

-The scenario-based simulation feature will be useful for those who customize the scheduler to evaluate their scheduler.
+The scenario-based simulation feature will be helpful for those who customize the scheduler to evaluate their scheduler.

-### Goals
+## Goals

-Users can simulate their scheduler with some defined scenarios and can evaluate their scheduler with the result.
+Users can simulate their controller with defined scenarios and evaluate their controller's behavior.
+It's mainly designed for the scheduler, but you can use it for other controllers like a cluster autoscaler.

-### Non-Goals
+## Non-Goals

-See the result of scenario-based simulation from Web UI. (may be implemented in the future, but out of scope of this proposal.)
+See the result of scenario-based simulation from Web UI. (maybe implemented in the future, but out of the scope of this proposal.)

+## User Stories

+### Story 1

+The company has added many features into scheduler via some custom plugins, and they want to make sure that their expansions are working as expected and has not negatively impacted the scheduling results.

+#### Solution

+They can define appropriate scenario and analyze the .status.result with the result calculation package.

+### Story 2

+The users want to see how their customized scheduler behaves in the worst case scenario.

+#### Solution

+Even when a scenario is running, users can add operations to that scenario.
+So, in this case, they can add operations that are most worst case for the scheduler by looking at the simulation results and the resources status at that point.

 ## Proposal